vinorodrigues/bootstrap-dark-5/README.md

 ## What do you get?

-The code only compiles the [Method 1](github.com/vinorodrigues/bootstrap-dark/blob/master/README.md#method-1) and [Method 4](github.com/vinorodrigues/bootstrap-dark/blob/master/README.md#method-4) variants (for BS5) of the topics discussed in the original body of work?
+The code only compiles the [Method 1](github.com/vinorodrigues/bootstrap-dark/blob/master/README.md#method-1) and [Method 4](github.com/vinorodrigues/bootstrap-dark/blob/master/README.md#method-4) variants (for BS5) of the topics discussed in the original body of work.

 i.e.: